4GeeksAcademy/master-javascript-programming-exercises/exercises/049-computePower/README.md

 ## 📝 Instructions:

 1. Write a function called `computePower`.
 Given a number and an exponent, `computePower` returns the given number, raised to the given exponent.

+## Example:

 ```Javascript
 var output = computePower(2, 3);